What is Antimicrobial Resistance?

 Types of Antimicrobial Resistance

 There are various antimicrobial resistant pathogens.
-Examples of drug-resistant pathogens include Carbapenem-Resistant Enterobacteriaceae (CRE), Clostridioides difficile infection (CDI), Methicillin-Resistant Staphylococcus aureus (MRSA), and Vancomycin-Intermediate or Vancomycin-Resistant Staphylococcus aureus (VISA/VRSA).
+Examples of drug-resistant pathogens include Carbapenem-Resistant Enterobacteriaceae (CRE), Clostridioides difficile infection (CDI), Methicillin-Resistant Staphylococcus aureus (MRSA), Vancomycin-Intermediate or Vancomycin-Resistant Staphylococcus aureus (VISA/VRSA), and Candida auris (C. auris).